automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Liaoceratops.md

 # Liaoceratops
-## Description: A tiny ceratopsian of early Cretaceous Asia.
+## A tiny ceratopsian of early Cretaceous Asia.